Spyrosigma/Medmitra/README.md

     # WEAVIATE_API_KEY="YOUR_WEAVIATE_API_KEY" # Uncomment and set if Weaviate is integrated
     # WEAVIATE_REST_URL="YOUR_WEAVIATE_REST_URL" # Uncomment and set if Weaviate is integrated
     ```
-    *Replace placeholders with your actual keys and URLs.*

 5.  **Run the backend application:**
     ```bash
     uvicorn app:app --host 0.0.0.0 --port 8000 --reload
     ```
-    The backend API will be accessible at `http://localhost:8000`.
+    The backend API will now be accessible at `http://localhost:8000`.

 ### Frontend Setup